 Praying Through Doubt and Uncertainty

-When questioning inherited beliefs leads to doubt.
+When questioning inherited beliefs becomes a deeper crisis.

 Reflection: If you had no family history of faith, would you still choose to follow Jesus?
 Why or why not?